Gnome Alone: Production

 Production on Gnome Alone began at Cinesite in Montreal.
-The voice cast includes Becky G, Josh Peck, Olivia Holt, George Lopez, and Patrick Stump, while John H. Williams would be producing the film through his company 3QU Media, which would also be financing the film.
-On June 28, 2017, it was reported that a newly launched distribution company, Smith Global Media, had acquired distribution rights to the animated film.
-A teaser trailer was released on July 13.
+The voice cast includes Becky G, Josh Peck, Olivia Holt, George Lopez, and Patrick Stump, while John H. Williams produced the film through his company 3QU Media, which also financed the film.
+In 2017, a distribution company, Smith Global Media, had acquired distribution rights to the animated film.

 Release

-The film was originally set for an October 13, 2017 release, but on October 12, 2017, the film was pushed back to March 2, 2018.
-However, the film was not released on that date.
-The film was finally released on April 20, 2018 in Latin America, Europe, and Asia.
-It was later announced to be released on October 19, 2018 via Netflix in the United States.
+The film was originally set for an October 13, 2017, release but was pushed back to March 2, 2018.
+The film was finally released on April 20, 2018, in Latin America, Europe, and Asia.
+It was later released on October 19 of the same year via Netflix in the United States.

 Reception

-On review aggregator Rotten Tomatoes, Gnome Alone has a 44% score.
+On review aggregator Rotten Tomatoes, Gnome Alone has a 45% score.